secretgraph/secretgraph/README.md

 -   fixes problem with lost updates, especially for hot files like config
 -   but metadata can be changed seperately (removing/adding tags/references)

-## multiple Configs

-They are for now completely independent, you only see tokens/keys from your own config

 # TODO